Rstraney/IDS-6145-Final-Project/README.md

 _Data_.
 For our project and model, we found it difficult to implement real data within our model.
 This is due to the fact that Disney does not provide public records of data.
 We had to use synthtic data in our model in order to

-_Model Resolution_.
-For our project, we felt that we lacked some degree of detail and precision in the sense that there is limited real world aspects in our model
+_Model resolution and model fidelity_.
+For our project, we felt that we lacked some degree of detail and precision due to the limited real world aspects in our model.

-_Model Fidelity_.